Healthy Homes Assessment Elderslea

 Insulation Elderslea

-A well-insulated house can help control condensation and reduce the chances of mould and dampness and will also make more easy to allow the home to retain heat.
+A well-insulated house will help to control condensation and reduce the chances of mould and dampness, as well as making it easier to allow the household to hold the heat.

-The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3